gocommon/config-web/README.md

 # Config Web

-The config web is a dashboard for the platform config-srv.
+The config web is a dashboard for the config service.

 ## Getting started